epatyukova/goldilocks/README.md

 ## Features

-The purpose if this application is to help unexperienced user to setup a single point SCF energy calculation with Quantum Espresso package [1,2].
+The purpose of this application is to help inexperienced users set up a single point SCF energy calculation with Quantum Espresso package [1,2].

+### Current Strategy for Parameter Selection

-Current strategy of choice of parameters for single point SCF calulations is the following:
+The current strategy for choosing parameters for single point SCF calculations is the following:

-* Use SSSP library of pseudo-potentials [3] (there are versions for PBE, PBEsol funcitonals and 'efficiency' and 'precision' calculations, all of which are availible through the application)
+* **Pseudopotentials**: Use SSSP library of pseudopotentials [3] (versions for PBE and PBEsol functionals, with 'efficiency' and 'precision' modes, all available through the application)
-* For cutoffs choose the maximum value for all elements in the compound from tables supplied with corresponding set of pseudopotentials
+* **Cutoffs**: Choose the maximum value for all elements in the compound from tables supplied with the corresponding set of pseudopotentials
-* We use constant smearing for all calculations 0.01 Ry Marzari-Vanderbilt
+* **Smearing**: Constant smearing for all calculations: 0.01 Ry Marzari-Vanderbilt
-* We predict k-point mesh with machine learning model (at the moment it is CGCNN) which was trained on data generated for the set of strutures from MC3D database [8] (additional relaxation was not perfomed).
-We also predict confidece interval for k-points prediction (95% confidence).
+* **K-point mesh**: Predicted using machine learning models (Random Forest or ALIGNN) trained on data generated for structures from the MC3D database [8].
+The models predict k-point spacing with confidence intervals (95%, 90%, or 85% confidence levels available)

+### Input File Generation Methods

 The input file can be generated via:

-* ASE deterministic function [4] (after generation .zip archive is created with the structure file, PP files, and input file which can be used as QE input)
+* **Deterministic generator**: Uses ASE deterministic function [4] to generate input files.
+After generation, a `.zip` archive is created containing the structure file, pseudopotential files, and input file ready for QE
-* With a set of LLMs (the choice is availible, the user should provide appropriate API key, which can be obtained through links shown in the app.
-Some LLMs require payment).
+* **LLM-based generator**: Uses Large Language Models (OpenAI GPT models or Groq Llama models) to generate input files.
+Users must provide appropriate API keys (obtainable through links shown in the app).
+Some LLMs require payment.
+The LLMs can also:
-* LLMs can also answer questions about the content of the input file, introduce corrections in the generated file, and answer general questions about DFT simulations with QE.
+  - Answer questions about the content of the input file
+  - Introduce corrections in the generated file
+  - Answer general questions about DFT simulations with QE

 ## Related research